anupkrmaurya/real-time-rag-assistant-langgraph/README.md

      -H "Content-Type: application/json" \
      -d '{
        "session_id": "test-session-001",
-       "query": "What are the treatment options for diabetes?", "enable_web_search": true
+       "query": "What is the weather in Tokyo?", "enable_web_search": true
      }'
 ```